Port Freeport: Velasco

-Spring floods impacted the river causing silting near the mouth there was a continual need for dredging to keep commerce viable.
+Spring floods impacted the river causing silting near the mouth so there was a continual need for dredging to keep commerce viable.
 Another major feature of the Brazos River is that it empties directly into the Gulf of Mexico without crossing a bay or estuary.
-This is import from both a maintenance and ecological viewpoint.
+This is important from both a maintenance and ecological viewpoint.

 Post-1925

-1925 marked the year Port Freeport was officially created as a governing entity.

-Port Freeport, originally known as the Brazos River Harbor Navigation District of Brazoria County, is a Special District created under the Texas Constitution by the Legislature in 1925 and approved by the citizens of Brazoria County.
-Port Freeport is a local government entity that is governed by a board of Commissioners elected by the voters of the district.
-Commonly known, and referred to, as a Navigation District or Port Authority.
+Port Freeport was officially created as a governing entity in 1925.
+Port Freeport, originally known as the Brazos River Harbor Navigation District of Brazoria County, is a Special District created under the Texas Constitution by the legislature in 1925 and approved by the citizens of Brazoria County.
+Port Freeport is a local government entity that is governed by a board of commissioners elected by the voters of the district.